erabug/wikigraph/readme.md

 Then, I deployed the database to a larger machine (see [Deployment](#deployment) below).
 I scaled the java memory settings to the new specs, but the query time only halved (60 sec to 30 sec) despite the four-fold increase in RAM.

 #####Query efficiency
 I chose to use the built-in shortest-path algorithm for Neo4j, even though I've been unable to find out exactly what the algorithm is.
-It does use a breadth-first approach, which seems like a good option.
+It is breadth-first, which seems like a good approach.
 [Here](https://groups.google.com/forum/#!topic/neo4j/GiQPwQC_rII) is the closest description I've found:

 >The shortest path algorithm (i.e. paths with as few relationships as possible) uses breadth first, alternating sides between each visited relationship, not between each fully expanded depth.
 So if one side expands into fewer relationships than the other, that side can continue to new depths and find candidates even if the other side doesn't advance.
 When candidates are found the current depths will be fully expanded and shortest candidates will be selected and returned.

 The good folks on the [Neo4j Google Group](https://groups.google.com/forum/#!forum/neo4j) then suggested that the initial lookup of the two nodes was likely the slowest factor (rather than the pathfinding algorithm).
-This was my first query:
+This was my original query:
 ```python
 query = neo4j.CypherQuery(
     graph_db,